Crypto License in Portugal

 - Physical presence in Portugal (office);

-- Local government (at least one of the directors must be resident in Portugal);
+- Local authorities (at least one of the directors must be resident in Portugal);

 In addition to documents for registration, 3 company names must be provided – in Portugal, repeated company names are prohibited, several names are required to select a possible option.